Dr. Coles is a founding investor and the chairman and chief executive officer of Yumanity Therapeutics.

 Educated at Johns Hopkins University, he earned a medical degree from Duke University and a master’s degree in public health from Harvard University.
 He completed his cardiology and internal medicine training at Massachusetts General Hospital and was a research fellow at Harvard Medical School.

-Dr. Coles currently serves as chairman of the board of CRISPR Therapeutics, a biopharmaceutical company focused on developing transformative gene-based medicines for patients with serious diseases.
-He also serves on the board of directors of McKesson Corporation (NYSE: MCK) and Regeneron (NASDAQ: REGN) and is a member of the board of trustees for Johns Hopkins University and Johns Hopkins Medicine.
+Dr. Coles currently serves on the board of directors of CRISPR Therapeutics (NYSE: CRSP), McKesson Corporation (NYSE: MCK) and Regeneron (NASDAQ: REGN) and is a member of the board of trustees for Johns Hopkins University and Johns Hopkins Medicine.
 Dr. Coles is also a member of the Council for the Smithsonian’s National Museum of African American History and Culture in Washington, D.C.; a member of the board of trustees for The Metropolitan Museum of Art in New York City; a member of the board of directors of the Council on Foreign Relations, an independent, nonpartisan membership organization, think tank, and publisher; and a member on the Harvard Medical School Advisory Board.

 Mr. Mohsen is chief business officer of Yumanity Therapeutics.
 Prior to Yumanity, Mr. Mohsen served as country manager in Canada at Cubist Pharmaceuticals (acquired by Merck), where he led the company’s first international operation from conceptualization through commercialization.
 In this role, he oversaw the launch of DIFICID (fidaxomicin) and approval of SIVEXTRO (tedizolid) in Canada and led the company’s commercial, scientific and administrative functions.
 Prior to that, Mr. Mohsen was vice president, strategy and business operations for Optimer Pharmaceuticals, which was acquired by Cubist, and helped establish the commercial infrastructure and led U.S. launch preparedness for DIFICID.
 Prior to Cubist, Mr. Mohsen held strategic and operational roles of increasing responsibility at Pfizer from 1997 to 2011, including vice president of strategy and vice president, multi-channel management.